 An emotionally intelligent person will say what is 100% honest and avoid a nasty break-up at the same time.
 He/she may say, “Your dad is fascinating.
 He’s been to 56 countries.
 I don’t know that many people who’ve traveled like he has.
 And your mom, don’t take it the wrong way, she’s really beautiful.
 I can see where you get it from”.

 Honesty is a virtue, and in relationships, honesty is what makes a relationship authentic.
-Without honest, your ‘relationship’ is one big pretend.
+Without honesty, your ‘relationship’ is one big pretend.
 But… but remember, there is a TIME and PLACE to speak your thoughts and feelings.
 Just because you can say something doesn’t always mean you should.